LDraw Primitives Reference

 Rectangle with all edges

 This primitive represents a rectangle in the {x,z} plane and the four edges that bound it.
 Its origin is at its centre and by default has a size of 2LDu in each of the {x} and {z} dimensions.
-To avoid matrix arithmetic problems in some renderers, the third dimension ({y} in the default orientation) should be given a scaling factor of 1.
+To avoid matrix arithmetic problems in some renderers, the third dimension ({y} in the default orientation) must be given a non-zero scaling factor.

 1 16 0 0 0 5 0 0 0 1 0 0 0 20 rect.dat